"""

 :type nbins: int, optional

-:param opt: histogram option
+:param opt: deprecated histogram option string, use ``sorted`` instead;

-:type opt: str
+:type opt: str, optional

 :return: histogram of image